gradle/gradle/design-docs/play-support.md

 Note that this story does not address reloading the application when source files change.
 This is addressed by a later story.

+### Implementation

+Web application plugin:

+- Defines the concept of a web application.
+- Defines the concept of a server that can host a web application.
+- Defines lifecycle tasks for a given deployment.

+Play plugin:

+- Defines a Play application as-a web application
+- Provides a Play server implementation that can host a Play application.

 ## Developer builds Play application distribution

 Introduce some lifecycle tasks to allow the developer to package up the Play application.
 For example, the